PeiYee88/Gecto/README.md

 > [15th Workshop on Innovative Use of NLP for Building Educational Applications (co-located with ACL 2020)](https://sig-edu.org/bea/2020) <br>

 It is mainly based on `AllenNLP` and `transformers`.

+### Modification
+Running a POS tagger in parallel and concatenate the POS encodings with token encodings during training.

 ## Installation
 The following command installs all necessary packages:
 ```.bash